-- b.
-Fire suppression equipment including shovels, water, and extinguishers will be available onsite during the fire season (as determined by Riverside County Fire Department) and when activities may produce sparks.
-Emergency contacts for the Norco Fire Station No. 57 on Corydon Avenue will be established. - c.
+Emergency contacts for the Norco Fire Station No. 57 on Corydon Avenue will be established.

+- c.
 To the extent feasible, the contractor will prevent exotic weeds from establishing within the work site during construction.
-Construction equipment will be cleaned of mud or other debris prior to mobilizing and before leaving the site to reduce the potential spread of invasive plants and/or seeds.

-17. The Corps shall ensure that ground disturbing activities that have the potential to impact historic properties is monitored by archaeologists meeting the Secretary of the Interior's Standards.
-Any finds shall be documented in accordance with the Programmatic Agreement.

-18. If previously unknown cultural resources are found during construction of any feature of the Santa Ana River Project, construction in the area of the find shall cease until the requirements in 36 CFR 800.13, are met.
+Construction equipment will be cleaned of mud or other debris prior to mobilizing and before leaving the site to reduce the potential spread of invasive plants and/or seeds. - 17.
+The Corps shall ensure that ground disturbing activities that have the potential to impact historic properties is monitored by archaeologists meeting the Secretary of the Interior's Standards.
+Any finds shall be documented in accordance with the Programmatic Agreement. - 18.
+If previously unknown cultural resources are found during construction of any feature of the Santa Ana River Project, construction in the area of the find shall cease until the requirements in 36 CFR 800.13, are met.
 This would include coordination with the California State Historic Preservation Officer, the Advisory Council on Historic Preservation, and appropriate Native American groups and/or other interested parties.
-It may require additional measures such as test and data recovery excavations, archival research, avoidance measures, etc.

-19. If any segment of the gasline tests positive for asbestos, the soil will be back-filled and a remediation plan will be prepared.

-20. Any wildlife corridor (e.i. project area east of the Prado Dam that connects to Chino Hills State Park, and all of the vegetated ramps) shall not be blocked overnight by equipment.

-21. The project construction contractor shall restrict the idling of construction equipment to a.

-10 minutes.

-- 22. Best management practices shall be implemented to reduce impacts to native habitats, including the following: - All equipment maintenance, staging, and dispending of fuel, oil, coolant, or any other toxic substances will occur in developed or designated non-sensitive upland areas.
+It may require additional measures such as test and data recovery excavations, archival research, avoidance measures, etc. - 19.
+If any segment of the gasline tests positive for asbestos, the soil will be back-filled and a remediation plan will be prepared. - 20.
+Any wildlife corridor (i.e. project area east of the Prado Dam that connects to Chino Hills State Park, and all of the vegetated ramps) shall not be blocked overnight by equipment. - 21.
+The project construction contractor shall restrict the idling of construction equipment to 10 minutes. - 22.
+Best management practices shall be implemented to reduce impacts to native habitats, including the following: - a.
+All equipment maintenance, staging, and dispending of fuel, oil, coolant, or any other toxic substances will occur in developed or designated nonsensitive upland areas.
 These areas will implement BMPs to prevent runoff carrying toxic substances from entering the Santa Ana River and associated drainages.
-If a spill occurs outside of a designated area, the cleanup will be immediate and documented. - b.
-Fire suppression equipment including shovels, water, and extinguishers will be available onsite during the fire season (as determined by Riverside County Fire Department) and when activities may produce sparks.
+If a spill occurs outside of a designated area, the cleanup will be immediate and documented. - Fire suppression equipment including shovels, water, and extinguishers will be available onsite during the fire season (as determined by Riverside County Fire Department) and when activities may produce sparks.
 Emergency contacts for the Norco Fire Station No. 57 on Corydon Avenue will be established. - c.
 To the extent feasible, the contractor will prevent exotic weeds from establishing within the work site during construction.
 Construction equipment will be cleaned of mud or other debris prior to mobilizing and before leaving the site to reduce the potential spread of invasive plants and/or seeds.